Kwetech/pandora-framework/README.md

 **suggestion                        Suggester**

--hash  cracker would be cool    -    mohammed
+- hash  cracker would be cool    -    mohammed

 # Installation